jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/Monster Codex/Kyrana.md

 RacialMods:
 Languages: Draconic
 SQ:
+SpecialAbilities:
+  Fiery Regeneration (Su): >
-SpecialAbilities: Fiery Regeneration (Su) A kyrana does not take damage from fire-based attacks.
+    A kyrana does not take damage from fire-based attacks.
 Additionally, when a kyrana would normally take fire damage, it heals that number of hit points, to a maximum of 5 hit points per round.
 A kyrana can't use its breath weapon to heal itself.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: